 You can’t really explain to a current athlete how they will feel when they become a ‘former athlete’.
 It is a process that needs to be felt to be really understood, and the process is different for everyone.

-What we can do is educate anyone involved in sport about the issues and emotions they might experience during and after their transition, and be there for them when they start to roll.
+But as a sporting community, we can educate anyone involved in sport about the issues and emotions they might experience during and after their transition, and be there for them when they start to roll.
 We can share athlete-lived experience combined with expert psychological counsel for those in all stages of the process.
 We can help people build a dual pathway before they retire, so they are ready for the next stage when they do.
-We can steer people down the path to finding a new passion and purpose, or planning for a new career.
+We can steer people down the path to finding a new passion and purpose.

 Retirement can be a serious issue for athletes, regardless of the level at which they compete.
-CTL is ready to assist any former athlete who encounters issues on their journey to life beyond sport.
+We are here to support any former athlete who encounters issues on their journey to life beyond sport.